Slides 📊

 To find \(E[X]\) for a Poisson random variable, we use the definition of expected value:

-The sum in brackets is the Taylor series for \(e^λ\), which equals 1 when we sum over all terms.
+The sum is the Taylor series for \(e^λ\).
 Therefore:

 Variance